makrai/notes/reimers19-sentence-BERT-siamese-emnlp.md

   * SentEval (Conneau and Kiela, 2018), an evaluation toolkit for sentence
 * SBERT can be adapted to a specific task
   * new SOTA on a
     * argument similarity dataset (Misra+ 2016) and
     * distinguish sentences from different sections of a Wikipedia article (Dor+ 2018)

 # 2 Related work

 BERT, then, we discuss stateof-the-art sentence embedding methods

 * BERT (Devlin+ 2018) is a pre-trained transformer network (Vaswani+ 2017), which set for various NLP tasks new SOTA results, including question answering, sentence classification, and sentence-pair regression.
 The
   * input for BERT for sentence-pair regression consists of the two sentences, separated by a special [SEP] token.
 Multi-head attention over 12 (base-model) or 24 layers (large-model) is applied and the
   * output is passed to a simple regression function to derive the final label
   * new SOTA on the Semantic Textual Semilarity (STS) benchmark (Cer+ 2017)
   * RoBERTa (Liu+ 2019) showed, that the performance of BERT can further improved by small adaptations to the pre-training process.
 We also tested
-* XLNet (Yang+ 2019) led in general to worse results than BERT [in these tasks]
+  * XLNet (Yang+ 2019) led ... to worse results than BERT [in these tasks]
 * derive sentence embeddings from BERT.
-To bypass this limitations, researchers
+To bypass this limitations
   * averaging the outputs (similar to average word embeddings) or by using the
   * CLS token
     * (for example: May+ (2019); Zhang+ (2019); Qiao+ (2019))